ganiosh92/DS-jaccard-similarity/README.md

 - L1 ∪ L3 = {Hiking, Skiing, Swimming, Shopping, Haunted-House, Jazz} => n(L1 ∪ L3) = 6
 - Jaccard Similarity = n(L1 ∩ L3) / n(L1 ∪ L3) = 1/2 ~ 0.50
 - Jaccard Distance = 1 - (Jaccard Similarity) = 0.50

+Now the Jaccard Distance makes more sense.
+We know that in terms of similarity location L1 is closer to location L3 compared to location L2 (Jaccard distances for L3 and L2 are 0.50 and 0.67 respectively)